Five (Okay, 4 1/2) Pre-War Baseball Cards Often Mistaken for Rookie Issues

 But how can these be rookie cards?
 The argument, on the rare occasion that it is made, is usually based around them being Ruth’s first cards that were distributed to a large enough audience.
 Some believe that cards that were not widely offered cannot be a player’s rookie card.
 However, while an interesting thought, few buy into that idea.

 It should also be pointed out that there are fewer collectors make an argument such as that than there are ones that are simply misguided.
 I told a tale of attending a card show last year where I spoke with a collector having one of Ruth’s 1933 Goudey cards graded, insisting (unprompted, I add, parenthetically) it was his rookie.
 This was not a collector with a nuanced opinion of what makes a rookie card.
 Instead, he was simply not aware Ruth had earlier cards as he mostly collected modern issues.
-That’s not said to diminish him in anyway.
-I only bring it up because this is an opinion held by a great many collectors that are unaware of Ruth’s earlier cards.
+That’s not said to diminish him in any way.
+I only bring it up because this is an opinion held by a great many collectors of mostly newer cards that are unaware of Ruth’s earlier cards.

 The idea that Ruth 1933 Goudey cards are rookies is one that is pushed to an extent more than you probably realize.